- 526 E. 14th Street

 The co-op program allows students to gain up to one full year of compensated work experience throughout their studies and still graduate within four years.
 View a video here.

-The Widener Co-op Program is a great way for eligible students to gain valuable work experience prior to graduation.
+Widener's signature co-op program is a great way for eligible students to gain valuable work experience prior to graduation.

 What is Co-op (Cooperative Education)?